jjnether/obsidian_backup/jnetherton/DA/Meta/UCO.md

 Uploaded Updated diagram builder map to HMI at 1EY1

 ---
-67UP2D - delay was off
+67UP2D - delay was off - supposed to be 9.625 cycles - currently set to 9.5
+- everything else looks correct